 A Polish social worker named Irena Sendlerowa was responsible for saving over 2,500 lives of Jewish children and babies from extermination camps.

-Do you have any interesting facts about the Warsaw Ghetto that you’d like to share here?
-Let us know in the comments section below…
+Do you know any interesting facts about the Warsaw Ghetto?
+Share them in the comments below.